The Better Sex: Music

 The theme song is called "Hormonal Imbalance", composed by John F. Grimbsy for Score Productions.

 Broadcast history

-Like most shows that aired at noon ET/11:00AM CT/MT/PT, some affiliates did not carry the show.
+The show aired at noon ET/11:00 am CT/MT/PT, replacing Second Chance.
 It aired opposite The Young and the Restless on CBS and initially two NBC game shows: Shoot for the Stars then To Say the Least.
 In January 1978, when both One Life to Live and General Hospital expanded from 45 minutes to an hour, the series was placed on hiatus; The $20,000 Pyramid took over the time slot.
 The show was ultimately canceled by ABC later that year.
 In 1998, Game Show Network used this show for an episode of their comedy series Faux Pause.
 On September 30, 2018, Buzzr aired two episodes as part of their annual "Lost & Found" series of specials.
 The status of this show is unknown.
 The pilot and finale exist among traders.
 Three general episodes have aired on GSN and on Buzzr.